Brooklyn Nets vs. Orlando Magic: Injury Report

 Nets Injuries:

-OUT: Bojan Bogdanovic (foot), Noah Clowney (ankle), Jaylen Martin (knee), Dennis Schröder (personal), Day'Ron Sharpe (hamstring), Cam Thomas (hamstring)
+OUT: Bojan Bogdanovic (foot), Noah Clowney (ankle), Dorian Finney-Smith (ankle), Jaylen Martin (knee), Day'Ron Sharpe (hamstring), Cam Thomas (hamstring)

-QUESTIONABLE: Nic Claxton (back), Dorian Finney-Smith (ankle), Cam Johnson (ankle), Jalen Wilson (calf)

 Magic Injuries: